alberto-morales/microservices-java-training-course/docs/02-Package_deploy_testing.md

 -   Deploying in Java Archive (JAR) as a standalone application.
 -   Deploying in Docker Container.
 -   Deploying as Web Application Archive (WAR) into a servlet container.
--   Deploying behind NGINX web server â€” direct setup,
+-   Deploying behind NGINX web server - direct setup,
--   Deploying behind NGINX web server â€” containerized setup.
+-   Deploying behind NGINX web server - containerized setup.
 -   ..
 Kubernetes ...
 Open Shift ...
 Cloud...

 In this session, we will go through step by step deployment of Spring Boot applications via the first 2 methods.